MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ## FAQ

 ### I have available instances (production and sandbox), but my capacity usage is more than capacity entitled.
 Will I be able to provision new environments?
-For now, you can provision a new environment if you have at least 1GB available database capacity.
+Provisioning a new environment requires that you are not delinquent in storage capacity.
+If you have at least 1 GB of available storage capacity you can provision environments to align with your available instances

 ### I have storage licenses from the legacy licensing model and I also purchased new model storage licenses.
 Which report will I see?
-You will see the report for the new licensing model.
+You will see the report for the [new licensing model](capacity-storage.md).

 ### Do I get notified through email when my org is over capacity?
 When you sign in to the Power Platform admin center, you will be notified if your capacity usage is more than the entitled capacity.